The DIR® Institute

 Free Virtual Floortime Consultations for Parents

 ICDL offers individualized virtual (live online) Floortime consultations for parents.
 This is for parents that are new to Floortime or parents that know about Floortime but are interested in learning about developing a DIR® Home Program.
 This is a unique opportunity to individually meet with a Floortime expert to gain insights and explore implementing Floortime strategies with your child.
 We will happily review videos of you interacting with your child to discuss his or her functional emotional development and to explore the Floortime parent coaching process so you can see how parent coaching and a Floortime program can help.
 Click here to see available times and to schedule an appointment (This is limited to one consultation per family and space is limited and available on a first come first serve basis).

 DIR® Home Program

 Autism and Child Development Home Programs with Parent Education and Coaching.
 This service coaches parents on how to create and implement an effective DIR Floortime® Home Program.
 The DIR® coaches are all top experts from ICDL.
 This is available to families anywhere in the world!
-You can sign up for a free consultation to learn more or you can sign up online for the DIR Home Program today on our Schedule an Appointment page.
+You can sign up for a free consultation to learn more or you can sign up online for the DIR Home Program today using the below link.